-Bad news in my view must be of a special kind to cause an adverse move in the leverage cycle.
-The special bad news must not only lower expectations (as by definition all bad news does), but it must create more uncertainty, and more disagreement.
+Bad news in my view must be of a special "scary" kind to cause an adverse move in the leverage cycle.
+Scary bad news not only lowers expectations (as by definition all bad news does), but it must create more volatility.
+Often this increased uncertainty also involves more disagreement.
 On average news reduces uncertainty, so I have in mind a special, but by no means unusual, kind of news.
+One kind of scary bad news motivates the examples in Sections II and III.
 The idea is that at the beginning, everyone thinks the chances of ultimate failure require too many things to go wrong to be of any substantial probability.
 There is little uncertainty, and therefore little room for disagreement.
 Once enough things go wrong to raise the spectre of real trouble, the uncertainty goes way up in everyone's mind, and so does the possibility of disagreement.

 An example occurs when output is 1 unless two things go wrong, in which case output becomes .2.
 If an optimist thinks the chance of each thing going wrong is independent and equal to .1, then it is easy to see that he thinks the chance of ultimate breakdown is .01=(.1)(.1).
 Expected output for him is .992.
-In his view ex ante, the variance of final output is .99(.01)(1-.2) = .0079.
+In his view ex ante, the variance of final output is $.99(.01)(1-.2)^2=.0063$ .
 After the first piece of bad new, his expected output drops to .92.
-But the variance jumps to .9(.1)(1-.2) = .072, a tenfold increase.
+But the variance jumps to $.9(.1)(1-.2)^2=.058$ , a tenfold increase.

 A less optimistic agent who believes the probability of each piece of bad news is independent and equal to .8 originally thinks the probability of ultimate breakdown is .04 = (.2)(.2).
 Expected output for him is .968.
-In his view ex ante, the variance of final output is .96(.04)(1 - .2) = .031.
+In his view ex ante, the variance of final output is $.96(.04)(1-.2)^2 = .025$ .
 After the first piece of bad new, his expected output drops to .84.
-But the variance jumps to .8(.2)(1 - .2) = .128.
+But the variance jumps to $.8(.2)(1-.2)^2 = .102$ .
 Note that the expectations differed originally by .992 - .968 = .024, but after the bad news the disagreement more than triples to .92 - .84 = .08.